saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ---
 ### `--proxy-tunnel`
 __Description__: Routes all tunnel traffic through the external proxy specified by [`--proxy`](#--proxy).
 Uses the proxy configured with `--proxy` or `--pac` for the tunnel connection.
-For more information about the `-T` option and configuring Sauce Connect Proxy with other proxies, see [Set Up with Additional Proxies](/secure-connections/sauce-connect/setup-configuration/additional-proxies).
-You'll need to use this option if you have a PAC file that contains Sauce Labs DNS names.<br/>
+You'll need to use this option if you have a PAC file that contains Sauce Labs DNS names.
+For more information, see [Configuring Sauce Connect with Additional Proxies](/secure-connections/sauce-connect/setup-configuration/additional-proxies). <br/>
 __Shorthand__: `-T`